yii2-extensions/phpstan/README.md

 ```

 **Note:** When you define `dynamicConstantNames` in your configuration, it **replaces** the extension's default
 constants.
-To maintain the `Yii2` constants recognition, you must include them explicitly along with your custom
+To maintain the `Yii2` constants recognition, you must include them explicitly along with your custom constants, as
-constants as shown above.
+shown above.

 ### Advanced Configuration Example